PlanktonTeam/BioOceanObserver/README.md

-# IMOS_Plankton_Shiny
+# IMOS Bio Ocean Observer Shiny App

-The code for a shiny app which plots the IMOS Plankton Data
+The code for a shiny app which diplays IMOS biological data as part of the IMOS Ocean Observer project